All Episodes

 Both parties are due to get a list of who voted in the January 15th primary and which ballot, Democrat or Republican, they chose.

-It is uh it's unclear whether those lists would be used to challenge anybody who had voted in the Republican primary.
+It's unclear whether those lists would be used to challenge anybody who had voted in the Republican primary.

-Uh guy named Brewer said that he's sorry that some Democrats won't be able to vote again.
+A guy named Brewer said that he's sorry that some Democrats won't be able to vote again.

-I regret that that might be the case, but it's a national party rule, and we have no choice but to follow it.
+I regret that that might be the case, but it's a national party rule and we have no choice but to follow it.

-Well, the Clinton can't put up with this.
+Well, Clinton can't put up with this.

-She can't, she can't tolerate this.
+She can't tolerate this.

-No voter should be disenfranchised, and that was the focus of her speech today in Michigan.
+And that was the focus of her speech today in Michigan.

-As as Democrats keep saying, count all the votes as many times as you can from all the voters.
+As Democrats keep saying, count all the votes as many times as you can from all the voters.

 Every voter should count.